stjudecloud/workflows/README.md

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/stjudecloud/workflows/issues).
 You can also take a look at the [contributing guide](https://github.com/stjudecloud/workflows/blob/master/CONTRIBUTING.md).

-## Versioning

-When versioned, workflows and Docker images will be versioned according to the [SemVer](http://semver.org/) guidelines.
-For now, we do not guarantee that all workflows will have an associated version.

 ## 📝 License

 Copyright © 2019 [St. Jude Cloud Team](https://github.com/stjudecloud).<br />